Unbundling myofascial pain syndrome in your veterinary patients

 So what is myofascial pain?

 MPS has been discussed in the medical community for hundreds of years.
-But it wasn’t until the 1940s when a cardiologist named Janet Travell noticed an odd pattern of muscle pain in some of her patients and her efforts brought MPS into modern medicine.
+But it wasn’t until the 1940s when a cardiologist named Janet Travell noticed an odd pattern of muscle pain in some of her patients that her efforts brought MPS into modern medicine.
 Since then, there’s been a huge amount of research and interest in treating MPS.
 A quick query on PubMed shows 16,795 scholarly articles on MPS.
 Yet many veterinarians and physicians have never heard of it—or if they have, they don’t really understand what it is.

 In the case of osteoarthritis, MPS occurs because of sustained low-level contractions in a muscle or group of muscles.
 When a muscle needs to perform a low-level contraction, only a few muscle fibers are enlisted for that action.
 This makes sense—if you wanted to drink a glass of water and used the entire biceps muscle, disaster would ensue.